everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_process_number

 Writes an integer with a process number.
-When called again, the exception `DuplicateProcessNumberError` will be raised.
+When called again, the exception `DuplicateFieldError` will be raised.

 **Arguments:**